 We had a lovely, cool evening in the Washington area on Thursday, on the heels of what seemed like one endless, sweltering, humid ordeal.
 Opie walked longer than he has in weeks now — his walks are more like “sits” — and Jay was only half-drenched in sweat when he joined me after playing with his friend next door.
 We even ran into a neighbor who was out for a walk in her winter coat.

 It’s nearing the mid-point of September, and I don’t know about you, but I am ready for Fall.
 I am ready for the trees to turn pink and red and yellow and orange.
 I am ready for cozy sweaters, snuggling under the covers after the alarm has gone off, and for the already-limp flowers to go to sleep.
-I am ready for Halloween and pumpkin goodies and for turning on the oven full-blast to bake up some breads and pies and cakes.
+I am ready for Halloween and Vegan Pumpkin Cheesecake Cupcakes and for turning on the oven full-blast to bake up some breads and pies and cakes.

 Jay’s theory is that summer is “the favorite season of all people, and winter is the favorite of all dogs.”
 He must be a dog because he can’t wait for winter and the snow and to get his sled out.

 As the weather gets gentler, one of my favorite foods, pasta, appears more and more often in our kitchen: pasta.
 Especially pasta with lots of veggies and a meaty, hearty sauce that I can really sink my teeth into.